-- (1) The diploma thesis is submitted in electronic form in the relevant application of the Student Information System and in paper form in three copies at the secretary office of the relevant department. - (2) A student must submit separately in electronic form the abstract of the diploma thesis in the Czech and English languages; this abstract must be identical in terms of content with the abstract included in the diploma thesis.
+(1) The diploma thesis is submitted in electronic form in the relevant application of the Student Information System.

+(2) A student must submit separately in electronic form the abstract of the diploma thesis in the Czech and English languages; this abstract must be identical in terms of content with the abstract included in the diploma thesis.